The molluscs collection (IM) of the Muséum national d'Histoire naturelle (MNHN - Paris)

 No keyword thesaurus designated

-MNHN - Museum national d'Histoire naturelle: Molluscs collection (IM) of the Muséum national d'Histoire naturelle (MNHN - Paris)
+MNHN - Museum national d'Histoire naturelle: The molluscs collection (IM) of the Muséum national d'Histoire naturelle (MNHN - Paris)